Definition of anabasis in English:

 1A march from a coast into the interior, as that of the younger Cyrus into Asia in 401 bc, as narrated by Xenophon in his work Anabasis.

 - The great resources of military manpower remaining are reflected in accounts of the famous procession mounted by him at Daphne, prior to his anabasis to the ‘Upper Satrapies’, a major military campaign, in which he met his death.

 - Seleucus then undertook an anabasis to regain Parthia, the results of which came to nothing.

-early 18th century: Greek, literally 'ascent'.
+Early 18th century: Greek, literally 'ascent'.

 Definition of anabasis in:

-- The British & World English dictionary
+- British & World English dictionary

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.